 The strongest sites are those that have a tightly knit architecture of interlinked pages.
 Each linked page is working towards boosting their individual rankings, thus pulling up the domain’s authority as a whole.
 For B2B marketers and businesses, such a strong internal linking strategy is a must.
 B2B businesses are about selling and relating to their customers in ways very different from B2C companies.
 With this in mind, it makes perfect sense that a strongly linked site is best for making new conversions and serving existing B2B customers.

 You know that a strong internal linking strategy is important for B2B, but how do site pages become so sturdily constructed?
 The answer actually lies with you.
-To learn a little more about linking (internally and externally), you can download this “5 Commandments of Link Building” eBook FREE when you click here.

 You may think you need to hire some Silicon Valley software engineer to remedy your site issues, but this is not the case.
 While professional help doesn’t hurt, you can actually relax and put your wallet away.
 The truth is, you can improve the connectivity of your site and improve the ranking of your pages along with it.